mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 ## Making "travel personality quiz" program more complex

-In the previous post, we programed a [tablet-face robot](https://github.com/mjyc/tablet-robot-face) to test your travel personality.
+In the previous post, we programmed a [tablet-face robot](https://github.com/mjyc/tablet-robot-face) to test your travel personality.
 Concretely, we implemented a tablet-face robot program that

 1. looks at a person when it sees one and